DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 - **Customer**

-The following is applicable to both actions
+The following is applicable to both customer actions
 - **Generate customer payment**
 - **Settle customer invoice**